SovnSkyrim/Aldrnari/README.md

 ### Ultrawide Options

 I have an ultra-wide, but it's just not worth the hassle of setting Skyrim up for it, in my opinion.
-Moreover, the UI Mods that define the experience aren't available for widescreen users.
-Please use 1440p or 1080p regular resolutions with the list.
+You can try using [this](https://www.nexusmods.com/skyrimspecialedition/mods/53909) but I will not offer any kind of support regarding HUD/UI problems to you.

 ### I have a question